 Hello!
-I’m Kelsey, a freelance writer, editor and researcher living in Toronto.
+I’m Kelsey, a freelance writer and editor living in Toronto.
 My work has appeared in the Toronto Star, National Observer, Maisonneuve and The Logic, among others.
-I’m currently an associate editor at Benefits Canada, where I report on benefits, pensions, investments and human resources news and trends.
+I’m currently an associate editor at Benefits Canada, where I report on benefits, pensions and institutional investing.
 Before that, I lived in Montreal and was a section editor at CIM Magazine, a mining trade publication with an audience of about 10,000.
 There, I managed multiple magazine departments and our online news section, developed a weekly newsletter and, in 2018, ran a year-long editorial project spotlighting the accomplishments and struggles of minority groups in mining.

 In 2013, I was part of a team that published a joint Ryerson School of Journalism/Toronto Star investigation into kitchen safety and inspection disclosure in institutions that care for vulnerable citizens, which inspired two changes in Toronto Public Health’s disclosure policy and was nominated for a CAJ award.

 If you’d like to work with me on a story or project, please get in touch.